 You need high standardized test scores in order to be admitted to UCLA.
-You should plan to take the SAT at least three or four times.
+You should plan to take the SAT about three or four times.
 Remember, you can take the SAT up to six times before the admissions committee starts to wonder why you keep taking the test.

 If you're taking the ACT, you should study for and take the test as many times as necessary to at least meet the average ACT score of UCLA admitted applicants.

 Your essays are the best opportunity to show off your skills and your unique interests.
 You should put a lot of effort into every one of the four essays you write for UCLA.

 Don't wait until the last minute to write your UCLA essays—start them with plenty of time so that you can revise and receive feedback.

 #4: Prove That You Want to Go to UCLA

 Sometimes, when you're in the thick of applying to college, it can be hard to remember that you get to choose which colleges to attend, too.
 You'll likely have a few schools to choose from—schools that all thought you'd be a great fit on their campus.